Store FAQ

 Our product packaging is 100% recycled poly mailers, recyclable with plastic bags, and tissue paper and stickers both made with recycled and recyclable materials.
 We pack using EcoEnclose products, and highly recommend them.

-Our small fabric scraps go to a local pickup bin for an international charity, which puts them through a fabric shredder to make mattress stuffing.
-We give our larger scraps away to our local circus college, theatrical efforts, and other crafters; when there’s a buildup, we ship grab bags of large scraps to crafters and makers all over the world.
-We also make our own accessories!
+We give our larger scraps away to our local circus college, theatrical efforts, and other crafters; when there's an excess, we ship grab bags of large scraps to crafters and makers all over the world.

 If we make a mistake in manufacturing, or need to replace your garment with a larger one during the alterations process, we keep the non-fitting garment, launder it, and stock it for events and Off-the-Rack sales.
 If we don’t sell it off the rack, we’ll donate it to an LGBT center, shelter, student group, or binder redistribution group.